sis-cmdb/sis-api/README.md

 ```

 An authentication request for `user1` will attempt to authenticate `user1@ad.corp.com` and create the user `user1` with email `user1@company.com` if successful and does not already exist.

+# API Description

+The only way to interface with SIS is via the HTTP API described below.
+All objects are transmitted in JSON format.

+## Role based access control

+Throughout this document, users will see many objects with an `owner` field.
+Please consult the
+documentation on [Role Based Access Control](./docs/rbac.md) for more information.

 ## Common Headers